Londrina x Cruzeiro: referee reports confusion with PM after the game

 Referee Marcelo de Lima Henrique (CE), responsible for refereeing the game between Londrina and Cruzeiro, made only a brief summary of the confusion involving the Raposa players and the Military Police of Paraná, at the end of this Tuesday’s match (9/ 8), at Estdio do Café, for the 23rd round of Serie B of the Brazilian Championship.
 However, he did not report the reason for the disagreement in the summary.

 Although part of the confusion was recorded by the broadcast of the match, Marcelo de Lima only made a summary of what happened.
-In the document, the referee did not mention two important facts: the revolt of the Minas Gerais team’s players against the stadium’s security team and the police’s use of pepper gas.
+In the document, the referee did not mention two important facts: the revolt of the Minas Gerais team’s players against the stadium’s security team and the use of pepper gas by the police.

 “I inform you that after the end of the match, while the visiting team (Cruzeiro) was heading to their dressing room, some team players went to the port that gives access to the transmission cabins, needing to be contained by the security forces (security and police )”, recorded.